iwgb/iwgb-org-uk/README.md

 The app can be run from any web server with PHP7.4, with the webroot at `/public`.

 ## Architecture
-The app retrieves data from Airtable and Ghost, caches it using Doctrine and serves it using the Siler picoframework.
+The app retrieves data from Airtable and Ghost, caches it using Doctrine and serves it using the Slim4 microframework.
 Front-end code is written in Twig.

 ## Contributing
 Issues and PRs are welcome.